 DINNER: Tuna pasta (150g barbecued tuna steak, 1/2 cup each of frozen peas and snow peas, 100ml light evaporated milk, 1 Tbsp dry stock powder, 1 tsp cornflour and 3/4 cup wholemeal pasta) and 1 Tbsp grated Parmesan cheese.

 SNACKS: Baked pears with pistachio, oats and dates.
 250ml skim milk cappuccino.
-Water – aim to drink at least 1.5 liters daily.
+Water – aim to drink at least 1.5 litres daily.

 BREAKFAST: 1 homemade pancake (12cm diameter) topped with 20g extra light (<5% fat) cream cheese and 2 tsp plum preserve.
 Plus 1 cup diced fresh pineapple.